paradisec-archive/PARADISEC_workflows/02_getting-started.md

 This page is dedicated to helping you begin the process of getting your materials organised and eventually archived with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures).

 ### STEP 1: Sign up as a user with PARADISEC
 Signing up with PARADISEC means you become a PARADISEC user.
-As a user you can access data in an open-access collections after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page.
+As a user you can access data in an open-access collections after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page. *Read more about PARADISEC's Conditions of Access [here](https://www.paradisec.org.au/deposit/access-conditions/){:target="_blank"}*.

 You also need to sign up with PARADISEC if you wish to deposit material to the archive.